dsccommunity/xTimeZone/README.md

 * Added resource helper module.
 * Changed resource file names to include MSFT_*.
-* Added MSFT_ to MOF file classname
+* Added MSFT_ to MOF file classname.
 * Change examples to meet HQRM standards and optin to Example validation tests.
 * Replaced examples in README.MD to links to Example files.